aohibbard/trivia_app/readme.md

 ## OTHER
 This application was written by Andrew Hibbard as part of an application to the Tandem Apprentice Engineer role.

+## TESTING
+(Added November 3, 2020)
+A shell of tests is available in the spec directory.
+Tests are written for RSpec, which is included in the gem bundle.
+Tests can be run with the command `rspec spec/` and then the name of the file.